 I like the fact that Diane used fresh butternut squash and opted for canned pumpkin but didn’t like the idea of sage in my soup.
 I also liked the idea of adding chicken broth instead of vegetable broth, although the latter would be great for a vegetarian meal.
 I kicked up the spices and threw in some chopped sauteed onion.

-Butternut squash, aka butternut pumpkin, as well as canned pumpkin puree are excellent sources of anti-oxidants, Vitamins A & B-complex as well as rich in folates, iron, calcium and niacin.
+And did you know that this soup is not only super delicious but good for you too?!
+The butternut squash, aka butternut pumpkin, as well as canned pumpkin puree, are excellent sources of anti-oxidants, Vitamins A & B-complex as well as rich in folates, iron, calcium and niacin.
 They are low in calories, have no saturated fats or cholesterol and are commonly recommended by nutritionists as a ways of controlling both cholesterol and weight.
+Oh boy, that means I’ll be whipping this soup up a lot more often this fall.

 - 3/4 large butternut squash, chopped (or 2-12-oz frozen packages)(if using fresh, see note below for easier cutting)